-F) External Examination- 60%- 60 Marks Semester End Theory Examination: (Deviation from the usual modality)
+F) External Examination- 60%- 60 Marks

 Owing to the pandemic situation prevailing in 2020 and continuing in 2021, the external examinations (Semester End) may be conducted online as per the instructions/circulars received from the University of Mumbai and Maharashtra State notifications from time to time.
 The conventional mode of external examination will commence again only after the declaration of normalcy by the Government authorities.